jainebri/Super-Simple-Stocks/README.md

 ##### Technical Design

 The first technical decision in our implementation strategy is to provide a unique access to all services in the application.
-This is accomplished by defining the component SimpleStocksServicesFactory, which implements the factory pattern to acts as the interface to create all services in the Super Simple Stocks application.
+This is accomplished by defining the component **SimpleStocksServicesFactory**, which implements the factory pattern and acts as the interface to create all services in the Super Simple Stocks application.
 The services built by the factory are considered as _**border services**_ and they will be the entry point to the business functionalities for all the external applications that wants to integrate with the stocks library.
-Each border service is mapped to one unique method in the class SimpleStocksServicesFactory to creates the correspondiente service instante, using as helper the service _**SpringService**_.
+Each border service is mapped to one unique method in the class SimpleStocksServicesFactory to creates the corresponding service instance, using as helper the service _**SpringService**_.
 This service is responsible to load the Spring context making available all services, architecture components, business model objects and utils defined to support the business functionalities.
-Additionally, provides a generic to gets all the beans configured in the Spring context.
+Additionally, provides a generic mechanism to gets all the beans configured in the Spring context.

 ![Super Simple Stocks - Technical Design Modeling](https://github.com/jainebri/Super-Simple-Stocks/blob/master/super-simple-stock/src/main/resources/images/super-simple-stocks-model.png "Super Simple Stocks - Technical Design Modeling")

-For this technical test, the factory component just has one method _**getSimpleStocksService**_, that creates a singleton instante of the SimpleStocksService, which is the main service in the app and contains all method for the calculations.
+For this technical test, the factory component just has one method _**getSimpleStocksService**_, that creates a singleton instance of the **SimpleStocksService**, which is the main service in the app and contains all method for the calculations.
 The class SimpleStocksServicesFactoryImpl is the implementation of the factory and implements a thread safe singleton pattern proposed by Bill Puigh.
 The next snippet of code ilustrates how to use the factory to create a service:

 ```java
 SimpleStocksService simpleStockService = SimpleStocksServicesFactory.INSTANCE.getSimpleStocksService();